ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`IO` has **two** type parameters: it has a `Bifunctor` allowing the error type to
-be an application specific ADT.
-But because we are on the JVM, and must interact
-with legacy libraries, a convenient type alias is provided that uses exceptions
-for the error type:

 `IO` mempunyai **dua** parameter tipe: `IO` memiliki `Bifunctor` yang memperkenankan
 tipe galat agar menjadi ADT spesifik aplikasi.
 Namun, karena kita berada pada JVM,
 dan harus berinteraksi dengan pusaka warisan, sebuah tipe bantuan disediakan